cbarkinozer/Java/Spring/Spring.md

 **5xx**: Server error messages.

 ### **Lombok**
+Lombok is a java library tool that is used to minimize/remove the boilerplate code and save time to developers during development by increasing the readability of the source code and saving space with using some annotations.

 ### **Hibernate**

+**H2 Database**: H2 is a lightweight relational database management system written in Java that can be embedded in Java applications or run in client-server mode.
+To use H2, add dependency to pom.xml file than change application.properties file.
+Later, arrying out CRUD operations with H2 within Spring Boot is the same as with other SQL databases.
+To access H2 console, add "spring.h2.console.enabled=true" to application.properties.
+Then go to "http://localhost:8080/h2-console" url which is the login page.
+After we enter our credentials, a comprehensive H2 console webpage will welcome us.

 **Swagger**: Set of open-source tools that can help you design, build, document and consume REST APIs.
 **REST API**: An API that conforms to the design principles of the REST, or representational state transfer architectural style.
 **API(Applicaiton Programming Interface)**: Set of rules that define how applications or devices can connect to and communicate with each other.